- TABLE OF CONTENTS

 The problem was with the water.
 In the early days at Durami the water supply, which came from a spring, was adequate.
 But, as ministries were added, the spring could no longer meet the need.
 Rain water was collected, but that method was not reliable every year.
 The missionary in charge decided to open the spring and put a wall around it.
 When he did this, the spring dried up and came up down the way in a neighboring farmer's land.
-Durami was in serious trouble.
+Durami mission station was in serious trouble.

 It was decided to ask the Presbyterian Mission if they would loan their well rig to the Sudan Interior Mission to drill a well at Durami.
 The Presbyterians agreed, and the rig was sent to Durami.
-This meant driving the well rig at creeping speed most of the way because the road to Durami was treacherous and only border line for any vehicle, let alone a monster like a well rig.
+This meant driving the well rig at creeping speed most of the way because the road to Durami was treacherous and only borderline for any vehicle, let alone a monster like a well rig.
 This trip took several weeks as I recall.

 The well rig was sent creeping back over the terrible roads to the Presbyterian Mission and the next place which needed it.
-A missionary was sent to the capital of Ethiopia, Addis Ababa, to purchase well casing.
+A missionary was sent to the capital of Ethiopia, Addis Ababa, to purchase well casing and pump.
 This was not installed when the well was drilled because the soil was so rocky and tight that it was not needed to do the actual drilling.
 But, the casing was now needed to finish the well.

 Ron and Becky had been married for three years when they sought the help of a counselor.
 Becky had come to Christ five years before, but had struggled daily with thoughts that she feared sharing with anyone.
 In fact, she had struggled with depression and negative thoughts for most of her life.

 Becky had grown up in a non-Christian home.
 Her father was addicted to pornography and her mother was involved in the occult.
 As a young girl, her mother exposed her to fortune tellers, seances and other occult practices.
-Beckys curiosity led her to books on the occult.
+Beckys curiosity lead her to books on the occult.
 In high school, she began to listen to heavy rock music that glorified Satan.
 As a result she became rebellious.
 Because the music was so much a part of her life, it led to other occult activities with her friends.

 Becky married a young man named Ron who had been raised in a Roman Catholic family.
 His parents had encouraged him to participate in every area of church life.
 In high school his mother had encouraged him to buy a special crucifix to wear as a necklace.
 It had been dedicated to a Roman Catholic saint and was supposed to protect whoever wore it.
 He was faithful in wearing it until the chain broke.
-Within twenty minutes, he was involved in accident and broke arm.
+Within twenty minutes, he was involved in accident and broken arm.
 He immediately purchased a new chain for his crucifix to prevent any more tragedies.

 When God blessed their marriage with a lovely little boy, they decided it might be important to start attending church.
 They chose a community church nearby.
 The first Sunday they felt a battle within.
 As the pastor spoke on Pauls conversion, they found it difficult to stay in the auditorium.
 Later that week they received a visit from a family from the church offering spiritual help.
-They shared the gospel with Ron and Becky and both trusted Christ as their personal Savior.
+They shared the gospel with Ron and Becky who both trusted Christ as their personal Savior.

-The next week, everything seemed to go wrong.
+The next week, everything seemed to go to pieces.
 Ron started having suicidal thoughts while Becky had negative thoughts causing her depression to become unbearable.
 When Becky called the family who had offered help, they suggested a visit from their pastor.
 When he arrived, he asked them to relate all they were experiencing.
 At first they were fearful but when he revealed to them how the enemy seeks to control people through past activities, they began to open up.